AnastasiaValishina/zigzag-game/README.md

-# zigzag-game
+# Hyper-casual game ZigZag

-Тестовое задание на вакансию Unity разработчика. Игра ZigZag.
+Test task for a position of a Unity developer.